forem/forem/docs/installation/linux.md

    - For any key that you wish to enter/replace:

-     1. Create `config/application.yml` by copying from the provided template (i.e. with bash:
-        `cp config/sample_application.yml config/application.yml`).
-This is a
-        personal file that is ignored in git.
+     1. Create `config/application.yml` by copying from the provided template (i.e. with bash: `cp config/.env_sample .env`).
+This is a personal file that is ignored in git.
      1. Obtain the development variable and apply the key you wish to enter/replace. i.e.: